n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/sub-nodes/n8n-nodes-langchain.retrievervectorstore.md

 # Vector Store Retriever

-The Vector Store Retriever node allows you to retrieve documents from a vector store.
+Use the Vector Store Retriever node to retrieve documents from a vector store.

 On this page, you'll find the node parameters for the Vector Store Retriever node, and links to more resources.